I had an early medical abortion yesterday at about 7 weeks pregnant - it was less painful than I expectedBy anonymous on 03/03/2010

 I have to say I felt no pain other than mild period type cramps and I suffer from really bad, painful periods and this was nothing like them.

-I came home about 6pm, took some more painkillers and got an early night.
+I came home at about 6 pm, took some more painkillers and got an early night.

-I felt OK for the first time in 3 weeks
+I felt ok for the first time in weeks

 I woke up this morning feeling ok for the first time in 3 weeks.
 I wasn't sick, my skin looked better and whilst I still have a bit of cramping, I really do feel well.